Introduction to Experimental Biology

 See course description for BIOL 109Y.

 Energy flow is a unifying principle across a range of living systems, from cells to ecosystems.
 With energy flow as a major theme, this course covers macromolecules, cells, respiration and photosynthesis, physiology and homeostasis, population and community interactions, and ecosystems.
 Throughout the course, the diversity of life is explored.
 The course also introduces students to the process of scientific thinking through discussion of research methodology and approaches.
 Majors and nonmajors may enroll.
 Biology majors should take this class prior to the junior year.
-No prerequisites.
+No prerequisite.
 This course will be offered every year.

 How is information generated, transmitted, stored, and maintained in biological systems?
 The endeavor to understand the flow of biological information represents a fundamental undertaking of the life sciences.
 This introductory course examines the mechanisms of heredity, the replication and expression of genetic information, and the function of genes in the process of evolution, with an emphasis on the tools of genetics and molecular biology to address research questions in these areas.
 Majors and nonmajors may enroll.
 Biology majors should take this class prior to the junior year.
-Prerequisites: BIOL 115, AP score of 5, or permission of instructor.
+Prerequisite: BIOL 115, AP score of 5, or permission of instructor.
 This course will be offered every year.

 Cell signaling is the molecular choreography that allows cells to respond to changes in their internal and external environment.
 It is a vast and exciting field of study that underpins one of the pillars of life, the ability of organisms to sense and respond to changing conditions.
 This class will introduce students to the major players in signal transduction and how they coordinate to mount an effective cellular response.
 Examples of particular pathways will be drawn from plants, animals, and bacteria and may include quorum sensing and chemotaxis in bacteria, DNA damage response and energy homeostasis in animals, and phototropism and wound response in plants.
 Students will be expected to actively participate in class discussions of assigned readings, both textbook and primary literature.
-Prerequisites: BIOL 116, a 200-level biology course, and junior or senior standing.
+Prerequisite: BIOL 116, a 200-level biology course, and junior or senior standing.

 Two appendix chapters and glossary for J. L. Slonczewskiand John W. Foster, January 2008, Microbiology: An Evolving Science.
 W. W. Norton & Co., New York.